 Timothy A. Mitra

-I’ve been doing some technical writing and evangelism for a tech company that has “evangelists”, for nearly a year.
+I’ve did some technical writing and evangelism for a Apple in 2020 that has “evangelists”, ending in Dec 2021.

 In August 2021, I was interviewed about engineering iOS apps for a major Canadian bank – Decoded: The Art and Science of Building Mobile Banking Applications